formly-js/angular-formly-templates-bootstrap/README.md

 ## Angular-Formly: Bootstrap Template
 This is a template for Angular-Formly which adds templates with classes specific to bootstrap.
 Each field is wrapped in a div.
 This library is not standalone and requires angular-formly to be present and loaded.

+### NOTICE: UPGRADING FROM 2.0 to 3.0?

+There were some [significant changes](https://github.com/formly-js/angular-formly/blob/master/CHANGELOG.md) that you'll want to be aware of.
+In order to upgrade and get all the cool features, you're going to need to change your field configurations.
+[Here is a tool](http://jsbin.com/ruwoke) that should help make that process easier.
+Also, if you are not able to update the configuration very easily, see [this issue](https://github.com/formly-js/angular-formly/issues/162) for ideas on how to ease things a little.

 ### Demo http://formly-js.github.io/angular-formly

 ## Dependencies